min2ha/ukwa-site/content/target/68868/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home: May’s new Brexit plan.
-There is an alternative – from within the Government itself.

 Political opponents criticised Brexiteers for not having a credible plan for the UK's   future relationship with the EU.
 This article points out that David Davis had such a plan before he resigned as Brexit secretary, but was forbidden to publish it